oscarplatoon/cloud9-setup/README.md

   <a href="images/c9-2b-category.png" target="_blank"><img src="images/c9-2b-category.png" width="400" height="auto" alt="All Services Categories" /></a>

-3. You immediately see a page with a button that says **Create environment**.
+3. You'll see a page with a button that says **Create environment**.
 Click this button.

   <a href="images/c9-3-create.png" target="_blank"><img src="images/c9-3-create.png" width="400" height="auto" alt="Cloud9 Service page" /></a>

 4. Fill out the two fields with the following:
-- For the **Name** field: `codeplatoon-<cohort-name>` where `<cohort-name>` for example would be something like `novemberplatoon`
+- For the **Name** field: `codeplatoon-<cohort-name>` where `<cohort-name>` is the name of your cohort
 - For the **Description** field: `Development environment for the Code Platoon curriculum`

   <a href="images/c9-4-nameinstance.png" target="_blank"><img src="images/c9-4-nameinstance.png" width="400" height="auto" alt="Cloud9 environment create" /></a>

-5. For Environment settings, **DO NOT** change.
-Leave them as is - they should look like the settings in the image below.
+5. For Environment settings, **leave them as is** - they should look like the settings in the image below.

   <a href="images/c9-5a-configuration.png" target="_blank"><img src="images/c9-5a-configuration.png" width="400" height="auto" alt="Cloud9 environment settings part 1" /></a>

-6. Click the **Next Step** at the bottom leaving all the defaults in place.
-Ensure you leave **Cost-saving Settings** set to the (default) of 30 minutes.
-This is Amazon trying to help you protect your Cloud environment and put it to a sleeping state in case you forget to close or stop it from running.
-You wont be charged any money while your environment is not in use (running).
+6. Click the **Next Step** at the bottom, leaving all the defaults in place.
+Ensure **Cost-saving Settings** is set to the (default) of 30 minutes.
+Amazon is trying to help you protect your Cloud environment and put it to a sleeping state in case you forget to close or stop it from running.
+You wont be charged any money while your environment is not in use.

   <a href="images/c9-5b-configuration.png" target="_blank"><img src="images/c9-5b-configuration.png" width="400" height="auto" alt="Cloud9 environment settings part 2" /></a>